 - Aix en Provence – a town of authentic Provençal houses and historical sites

-- Toulon – old picturesque city of ancient fountains and daily markets
+- Toulon – picturesque city of ancient fountains and daily markets

-- Briançon – in the heart of the southern Alps, a city renowned for its health
+- Briançon – at the heart of the southern Alps, a city renowned for its health

-- Grasse – seen as the world’s perfume capital
+- Grasse – known as the world’s perfume capital

 - Vence – a medieval walled village set in a hillside

-- Les Baux – a village is carved into stone on a rocky outcrop
+- Les Baux – a village carved into stone on a rocky outcrop

-- Gorges du Verdon – a stunning canyon with views and lots of activities to get involved in
+- Gorges du Verdon – a stunning canyon with unforgettable views and a canoeist's paradise

 - Calanque du Sugiton – great for hiking with breathtaking views of the Mediterranean